Make Fur History

 Fur Farming

 Most of the fur produced in Canada comes from large-scale industrial fur farms.
 Mink are the most commonly farmed animal for their fur in Canada, followed by foxes.
-However, depending on provincial jurisdiction, other fur-bearing animals are legally permitted to be farmed for their fur.
-In British Columbia for example, provincial regulation permits the farming of foxes, chinchillas, fishers, martens, and nutrias (mink farming is being phased-out).
+Wolves, bobcats, lynx, and chinchillas are also species known to be actively farmed for their fur in Canada.
+Depending on provincial jurisdiction, other fur-bearing animals are legally permitted to be farmed for their fur.
+In Alberta for example, provincial regulation permits the farming of seventeen different wildlife species including beavers, coyotes, river otters, wolverines, skunks, and raccoons.

 On Canada’s fur farms, fur-bearing animals are forced to spend their entire lives confined in tiny wire cages.
 The intense confinement in these cages does not allow for any natural behaviours such as digging, running, hunting, or hiding.
 As a result, animals on fur farms routinely develop severe physical and psychological conditions.
 For the animals that survive through their confinement, they will experience immeasurable suffering when they are pelted (killed and skinned for their fur).
 Industry standard practice is to kill mink in gas chambers and kill foxes by anally electrocuting them.